-His dissertation traces Pentecostal movement building and political activism in the United States from the depths of the Great Depression to the end of the Reagan era.
-It shifts focus away from the East and West coasts and towards Oklahoma, which served as a key space for the development of the Prosperity Gospel in the postwar period.
-Through the spread of the Prosperity Gospel, the rise of powerful Pentecostal television networks, and in their relationship to political actors and state institutions, Pentecostals shaped how evangelicals understood the causes of and solutions to inequality.
-At the very moment that questions surrounding inequality and the welfare state became most contested, the Prosperity Gospel provided an alternative explanation for the persistence of racial and economic inequality.
-This not only shaped evangelical attitudes to capitalism and created coalitions between Pentecostals and conservative political actors but produced a cultural infrastructure for neoliberalism.
+His dissertation project, which he is in the process of turning into a book manuscript, traced Pentecostal movement building and political activism in the Ozarks and Great Plains from the depths of the Great Depression to the end of the Reagan era.
+Raeburn shows that through the spread of the Prosperity Gospel, the rise of powerful Pentecostal television networks, and in their relationship to political actors and state institutions, Pentecostals shaped how evangelicals understood the causes of and solutions to racial and economic inequality.
 Raeburn’s research brings together political history, material culture, lived religion, and public policy to show how an array of state, religious, and private sector influences constructed the Prosperity Gospel and how it transformed modern American politics and culture.

-Raeburn also works on a series of side projects that explore the history of radical and leftwing historians in the American academy in the postwar period.
-He recently published an article on the historian Eugene Genovese and the radical journal Marxist Perspectives in Modern Intellectual History.
+Raeburn also works on a series of side projects that explore the history of radical historians in the American academy in the postwar period.
+He recently published an article on the historian of American slavery, Eugene Genovese, and the radical journal Marxist Perspectives in Modern Intellectual History.
+Raeburn is passionate about public history.
+Alongside his work at the HSRP, Raeburn has been a Tours and Public History Researcher for the Dialogue Institute at Temple University.

 2022 Ph.D., Religious Studies and History, University of Pennsylvania